AddisonWeaver/Team_Project_365/docs/ExampleFlows.md

 The system saves her rating and returns a message saying the rating was added successfully.

 This flow shows how a registered user can search for a movie and rate it.

+## Example Flow: Registered User Adds a Movie to Watch History and Views Watched Movies
+This flow connects to the user story:
+As a registered user, I want to mark movies or TV shows as watched, so that I can keep track of what I have already seen and get better recommendations.

+Addie is a registered user who just finished watching Top Gun and wants to add it to her watch history.
+First, Addie searches for the movie by calling GET /movies/search?title=Top%20Gun&user_id=101.
+The system returns the movie details, including that the movie has movie_id = 1.

+Addie then adds the movie to her watch history.
+To do this she:

+calls POST /users/101/watch-history
+includes the movie_id
+includes the date_watched

+The system saves the movie to her watch history and returns a message saying the movie was added successfully.

+Later, Addie wants to see all the movies she has watched.
+She calls GET /users/101/watch-history?media_type=movie&sort=recent.
+The system returns her watched movie list, including Top Gun.

+This flow shows how a registered user can track movies they have watched and retrieve their watch history.